System fields are seven standardized fields. Four are included in every new Booking form by default.

 Editing System fields

-- Open the left sidebar and in the Tools section, select Booking forms editor.
+- On the left, select Booking forms editor.

 - Click the Edit icon next to the field name you want to edit in the Booking form (Figure 1).